commandodev/stargate/README.rst

 Introduction
 ============

-rpz.websocket is a package for adding WebSockets_ support to repoze.bfg applications using the excellent eventlet library for long running connections
+Stargate is a package for adding WebSockets_ support to pyramid applications using the excellent eventlet library for long running connections

 What is a WebSocket?